Govt urged to follow Chinese anti-corruption model

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad : Islamabad Chamber of Small Traders (ICST) on Saturday said the government should follow Chinese anti-corruption model to eradicate corruption and pave way for rapid national development.
+Islamabad: The Islamabad Chamber of Small Traders (ICST) on Saturday said the government should follow the Chinese anti-corruption model to eradicate corruption and pave way for rapid national development.

 The government should study the relevant laws of different countries, dissolve all the dysfunctional anti-corruption departments to establish a new super agency having a mandate to question any person or department, it said.